isemona/Variant-Search-WebApp/README.md

 ## Datasource
 The data located in the variants.tsv file contains a sequence of genes and inter-genetic regions.
 For the purpose of this project the inter-genetic regions or blank spaces in the sequence have been removed.

-Excluding the intergentic regions (660 total) the file contains:
+Excluding the intergentic regions (660 total) the file contains: <br />
 4345 Unique Genes <br />
 47855 Variants (rows) <br />